NICMx/Jool/docs/en/usr-flags-session.md

 #### `--stats.address`

 - Type: String (IPv4/v6 address)
-- Default: None (Stats server not started if absent)
+- Default: "::"

 Address for statistics server.
-It's optional; if you don't configure it, `jool session proxy` will not start it.
+It's optional; if you don't configure `--stats.address` and/or `--stats.port`, `jool session proxy` will not start the server.

 It's presently rudimentary, as it was spawned by a debugging session.
 Sample query: